arnavhasija/indeed_job_postings_proj/README.md

 ![](/images/jobs_education_level.JPG)

-<b>Are US based companies in NYC or SF, also hiring in Toronto?</b>
+<h2>Are US based companies in NYC or SF, also hiring in Toronto?</h2>

 Quite a few US based companies such as Tonal, Citi, Pinterest, etc. are hiring currently in Canada.